tc39/proposal-decimal/README.md

 #### Why use JavaScript for this case?

 Historically, JavaScript may not have been considered a language where exact decimal numbers are even representable, to say nothing of doing (exact) calculations.
-In some application architectures, JS only deals with a string representing a human-readable decimal quantity, and never do calculations or conversions.
+In some application architectures, JS only deals with a string representing a human-readable decimal quantity (e.g, `"1.25"`), and never does calculations or conversions.
 However, several trends push towards JS’s deeper involvement in with decimal quantities:

 + **More complicated frontend architectures**: Rounding, localization or other presentational aspects may be performed on the frontend for better interactive performance.
 + **Serverless**: Many Serverless systems use JavaScript as a programming language in order to better leverage the knowledge of frontend engineers.
 + **Server-side programming in JavaScript**: Systems like Node.js and Deno have grown in popularity to do more traditional server-side programming in JavaScript.

-In all of these environments, the lack of decimal number support means that various workarounds have to be used (assuming, again, that the programmers are aware of the mismatch between JS’s built-in binary floating-point numbers and proper decimal numbers):
+In all of these environments, the lack of decimal number support means that various workarounds have to be used (assuming, again, that programmers are even aware of the inherent mismatch between JS’s built-in binary floating-point numbers and proper decimal numbers):

 + An external library could be used instead (introducing issues about choosing the library, coordinating on its use).
-Several options are available:
-+ Calculations could be in terms of “cents” (fallible as explained above)
++ Calculations could be in terms of “cents” (fallible, as explained above)
-+ In some cases, developers end up using Number instead, believing it to be mostly safe, but in practice causing bugs, even if tries take care of any issues involving rounding or non-exact conversions from decimals to binary floats
++ In some cases, developers end up using Number anyway, aware of its inherent limitations or believing it to be mostly safe, but in practice causing bugs, even if tries take care of any issues involving rounding or non-exact conversions from decimals to binary floats

 In other words, with JS increasingly being used in contexts and scenarios where it traditionally did not appear, the need for being able to natively handle basic data, such as decimal numbers, that other systems already natively handle is increasing.